 With the assessments for another employer, Saville Consulting, candidates are tested on their ability to understand written information.
 They are given passages to read and questions on them to answer.
 Another type of test Saville uses is an error checking test which looks at a candidate's ability to check the accuracy of transposed information.
 Original and transposed information is given and errors have to be identified within a time frame of eight minutes.

 Preparing with practice personality tests is the best way to aid your understanding of these tests.
 Becoming familiar with the question styles and answer options is your key to giving the employer a full and accurate picture of your personality and your potential fit in the role.
-Our free personality test and personality pack are resources you should make sure to use.
+Our personality pack is a great resource for you to ensure you do yourself justice.

 Administrative assistant applicants should expect to undergo skills assessment tests for: